jjziets/vasttools/README.md

 sudo chmod +x speedtest-cli
 ```

-This updated your speedtest to the newer one and tranlsate the output so that vast demon can use it.
+This updated your speed test to the newer one and translated the output so that Vast Demon can use it.
-If your now get slower speeds follow this
+If you now get slower speeds, follow this

 ```
 ## If migrating from prior bintray install instructions please first...